 - You may want to give money away during life or at death to reduce income or estate taxes, but not want it to be distributed out to charitable beneficiaries immediately.

 - You may want to set up a structure so that other family members – children and grandchildren probably – will participate in making the distributions.

 - You may want to be able to take tax deductions for your charitable contributions today while you’re working and in a higher tax bracket, but continue to make contributions to charities when you’re retired and are either in a lower tax bracket or no longer itemizing your deductions.

-- You may receive a windfall, whether an inheritance, the sale of your company or winning the lottery, and be able to set aside a sizeable chunk of funds for charitable giving today and decide later exactly how to dole it out.
+- You may receive a windfall, whether an inheritance, the sale of your company, or winning the lottery, and be able to set aside a sizable chunk of funds for charitable giving today and decide later exactly how to dole it out.

 All of these goals can be facilitated through the use of either a private foundation or a donor-advised fund.